-The important parts of making the vegan keto chia pudding is that you use a nut milk that is low in carbs.
-Lately I’m loving the macadamia, almond, cashew milk from Trader Joe’s.
+The important parts of making the vegan keto chia pudding are that you use nut milk that is low in carbs.
+Lately, I’m loving the macadamia, almond, cashew milk from Trader Joe’s.
 I’ve also got some hemp milk I’m waiting to try.
 Remember that the carb content is going to depend on the type of nut milk you use.
-Read your labels!
+Read your labels and buy the unsweetened!

 RECIPE: Vegan Keto Chia Pudding

 The basics are pretty simple, you really only need 2-3 ingredients.
 Then your toppings are optional, and interchangeable.
 This makes it a versatile dessert for the vegan keto diet.

 - 1 1/2 TBSPN Chia Seeds